shopify vs ebay

 Shopify

-Shopify completely dominates in interface customization thanks to its modern editor and extremely high level of flexibility.
-The platform offers more than 985 themes, including 24 free ones, covering a wide range of industries.
+Shopify completely dominates in interface customisation thanks to its modern editor and extremely high level of flexibility.
+The platform offers more than 1.075 themes, including 24 free ones, covering a wide range of industries.

-You can fully customize colors, layouts, product images, videos, fonts, and more to perfectly match your brand identity.
+You can fully customise colours, layouts, product images, videos, fonts, and more to perfectly match your brand identity.
 Additionally, you can switch themes at any time and deeply edit every section using the block-based drag-and-drop page builder, resulting in a store that is 100% unique and truly reflects your brand.

 Read more: Shopify vs. GoDaddy: Which is right for your business?